-This Week in Petroleum History – July 4 to July 10
+This Week in Petroleum History – July 3 to July 9

 July 4, 1906 – Louisiana conserves Natural Gas

-July 6, 1988 – North Sea Tragedy
+July 6, 1988 – Deadly Explosion creates North Sea Tragedy

 At the time of the explosion, Piper Alpha – originally designed for oil production – was receiving natural gas from two platforms while exporting gas to a compression platform.
 According to safety consultant Gary Karasek, “the initial explosion was caused by a misunderstanding of the readiness of a gas condensate pump that had been removed from service for maintenance of it’s pressure safety valve.”